-- Policy 1.5.b: The Industrial land use category may also include industrial service uses, office/business parks, biotechnology and other technologies, business incubators, self-storage facilities, a limited amount of retail sales and services, traditional neighborhood design planned developments, employment center planned developments, outdoor storage yard or lots, and construction industry uses either as allowed uses or with special exceptions. - Policy 1.5.c: Waste and salvage operations, including but not limited to, junk yards, landfills, and recycling drop off centers, may be allowed by special exception in the Industrial land use category.
+Policy 1.5.b: The Industrial land use category may also include industrial service uses, office/business parks, biotechnology and other technologies, business incubators, self-storage facilities, a limited amount of retail sales and services, traditional neighborhood design planned developments, employment center planned developments, outdoor storage yard or lots, and construction industry uses either as allowed uses or with special exceptions.

+- Policy 1.5.c: Waste and salvage operations, including but not limited to, junk yards, landfills, and recycling drop off centers, may be allowed by special exception in the Industrial land use category.
 These operations shall address impacts, such as noise, lighting, fumes, odors, hazardous materials, pests, and other performance standards established by City, State and Federal regulations.
 These operations shall not be located adjacent to residential districts. - Policy 1.5.d: The City shall develop performance standards for industrial uses in order to address the following: - 1.
-Integration of vehicular and non-vehicular access into the site and access management features of site in terms of driveway cuts and cross access between adjacent sites, including use of frontage roads and/or shared access;

-- 2. Buffering from adjacent existing/potential uses; - 3.
+Integration of vehicular and non-vehicular access into the site and access management features of site in terms of driveway cuts and cross access between adjacent sites, including use of frontage roads and/or shared access; - 2.
+Buffering from adjacent existing/potential uses; - 3.
 Open space provisions and balance of proportion between gross floor area and site size; - 4.
 Adequacy of pervious surface area in terms of drainage requirements; - 5.
 Placement of signage; - 6.
 Adequacy of site lighting and potential impacts of lighting upon the surrounding area.
-Lighting should be designed to minimize impacts and preserve the ambiance and quality of the nighttime sky by reducing light trespass and light pollution on adjacent properties by utilizing lighting at an appropriate intensity, direction and times to ensure light is not overused or impacting areas where it is not intended; - 7.
-Safety of on-site circulation patterns (patron, employee and delivery vehicles, trucks), including parking layout and drive aisles, and points of conflict; - 8.
+Lighting should be designed to minimize impacts and preserve the ambiance and quality of the nighttime sky by reducing light trespass and light pollution on adjacent properties by utilizing lighting at an appropriate intensity, direction and times to ensure light is not overused or impacting areas where it is not intended;

+- 7. Safety of on-site circulation patterns (patron, employee and delivery vehicles, trucks), including parking layout and drive aisles, and points of conflict; - 8.
 Landscaping, as it relates to the requirements of the Comprehensive Plan and Land Development Regulations; - 9.
 Unique features and resources which may constrain site development, such as soils, existing vegetation and historic significance; and - 10.
 Performance based zoning requirements that may serve as a substitute for or accompany land development regulations in attaining acceptable site design. - 11.
 Industrial uses shall be limited to an intensity of less than or equal to .50 floor area ratio for parcels 10 acres or greater, .50 floor area ratio for parcels less than 10 acres by 5 acres or greater, .75 floor area ratio for parcels less than 5 acres but greater than 1 acre, and 1.0 floor area ratio for parcels 1 acre or less.

-Analysis of Consistency with Objective 1.5 and Policies 1.5.a - 1.5.d: The proposed amendment would apply the Industrial FLUM Designation to the subject property.
-The lands contiguous to the east of the subject property presently have an Industrial FLUM Designation and is developed (Sandvik Mining), therefore, an existing pattern of Industrial uses within the surrounding area is present.
+Analysis of Consistency with Objective 1.5 and Policies 1.5.a - 1.5.d: The applicant has submitted a companion Small Scale Comprehensive Plan Amendment which proposes to amend the FLUM Designation of the subject property from Agriculture to Industrial.
+The proposed Industrial FLUM Designation is consistent with the proposed ILW zoning designation.